Lexington Market: As a Baltimore icon

 Lexington Market is viewed by many as a place that shows the personality of the "real" Baltimore, as opposed to the more generic and tourist-oriented attractions found at the nearby Inner Harbor.
 Lexington Market takes part in the festivities leading up to the Preakness Stakes horse race by hosting the Preakness Crab Derby, where local business leaders and celebrities race the crustaceans on the arcade stage to raise money for charity.

 Baltimore City Paper named Lexington Market the "Best Way to Introduce Outsiders to Baltimore" in 2001 and the "Best Place to Take Out of Town Visitors" in 2006.
-The Market was recently included on a Food & Wine list of the best food experiences in the Baltimore.
+In 2022, the Market was included on a Food & Wine list of the best food experiences in Baltimore.

 From time to time, the Lexington Market's east building hosted jazz bands during the lunch hour on Fridays and Saturdays.
 Particularly during the Christmas season, it has also hosted presentations by nearby public elementary and middle schools and private schools, such as West Cold Spring Lane's Baltimore Jr. Academy.